What 10 Things Should I Do If My Elementary-Aged Child Has Autism?

 During the early years of your child’s life, particularly the first two years, visit your pediatrician regularly.
 Part of each exam is for checking your child’s development and picking up any subtle delays.

 Often, an outside observer can pick up subtle issues that a parent can’t see simply because they are with the child all the time.
 The opposite can also be true.
 Parents may pick up signs very early.
-Each situation is different depending on the child, it will look different for everyone.
+Each situation is different depending on the child and will look different for everyone.

 First, as discussed above, go to your pediatrician for an evaluation.
 Usually, a seasoned pediatrician can make the diagnosis and recommend professionals in the area to help your child.